 This might seem like a radical statement coming from two people who love one another deeply, but Nathan and I agree that we are not each other’s soulmates.

 Ideas like soulmates, true love, and “the one,” are very much ingrained in our society.
 But are these popular notions the only way to view love?

-I also feel afraid to strike out and make such bold statements, as if I am some authority on love.
-I am not.
-I am, however, committed to learning and growing in love, and know this is a vital part of becoming my best self.
+This is a bold statement to make, but I am committed to learning and growing in love, and know this is a vital part of becoming my best self.
 I know, too, that my approach to this subject is slightly unconventional and does not represent absolute fact.
 I fully realize that love is unique to each individual.
 Love is not exactly the same for any two people and will never be.
 (See our guide on relationship advice for couples).

 But what I’m suggesting is that while there may be no “right” way to love, I do feel there are ideals that have grown so entrenched in our world as to become harmful.
 I often think that the concept of soulmates is not one that helps us really grow in love.
 What I am saying may appear radical given the commonly accepted fairy-tale type of romance our culture heralds as the epitome of love, but I think my opinions reflect a growing transformation in our collective understanding of what love is and could be.
 I think some people are beginning to find those romantic ideals claustrophobic and limiting, especially those who suffer from anxiety.

 So even if this post sits uncomfortably with many, if there are even a few people out there who find this gives them comfort and hope and a new outlook on what it means to love another person, then I’m glad to have spoken.